Why are there so many cases against lawyers for contempt of court?

 “Absolutely brilliant technically; she has certainly developed a niche in freezing orders and injunctions” – Chambers & Partners, 2021

 Helen is sought after for her extensive experience in numerous multi-million pound claims arising from solicitors’ misappropriations of client funds.
-In 2019-2020 Helen acted in two sets of complex litigation arising out of frauds by solicitors, one of which led to contempt proceedings before the Court of Appeal and the other involved multi-party litigation in the Chancery Division.
+In recent years Helen has acted in multiple sets of complex litigation arising out of frauds by solicitors, one of which led to contempt proceedings before the Court of Appeal and another involved multi-party litigation in the Chancery Division.

-Helen has also recently been involved in pursuing a high value insurance coverage dispute arising out of an underlying large-scale fraud by a professional.
+Helen has also recently been involved in pursuing a high value insurance coverage dispute arising out of an underlying large-scale fraud by a solicitor at the Jirehouse practice (Discovery Land v Axa).

 Helen regularly advises on the liability of accountants, auditors, directors, insolvency practitioners and others for frauds.
 Her cases often involve a company law or insolvency element and she is experienced at dealing with fraud in both the corporate and partnership context.
 She is adept at dealing with complex forensic accountancy evidence.
 Helen has extensive experience of obtaining urgent orders, including freezing injunctions, proprietary injunctions, orders to restrain parties from leaving the jurisdiction, committal and Norwich Pharmacal and Bankers Trust orders.
 She often handles multiple connected applications in quick succession.
 She is calm under time pressure and strategic in her approach.